South African Wars (1879–1915): Malaboch War (1894)

 In April 1894, Chief Malaboch (Mmaleboho, Mmaleboxo) of the Bahananwa (Xananwa) people refused to leave his traditional mountain kingdom of Blouberg as ordered by the South African Republic (ZAR) Government as he refused to pay tax.
 The authorities took action through forced removal, which ultimately resulted in the "Malaboch War", with the chief and his subjects defending their territory.
 As it became evident that the Bahananwa people were losing the war against the soldiers of Commandant-General Piet Joubert, they began surrendering, and subsequently their chief followed suit, on 31 July 1894, after a siege of more than a month.
-On the day he was taken prisoner, Chief Malaboch twice attempted suicide by jumping into a fire, but both attempts at suicide failed.
+On the day he was taken prisoner, Chief Malaboch twice attempted suicide by jumping into a fire.
 He was tried by a council of war on 2 August 1894 and was found guilty on all charges.
 He was never sentenced but kept prisoner of war until his release by the British authorities in 1900 during the Second Anglo-Boer War.
 The chief returned to his people and ruled until his death in 1939.